-- Depository Online (PMDO)

-provides web-based access to

-precious metals with a low cost,

-live-priced 24/7 service.
-We

-market this service directly and

-it is also available through select
+Perth Mint Depository Online (PMDO) provides web-based access to precious metals with a low cost, live-priced 24/7 service.
+We market this service directly and it is also available through select distributors.

-distributors.

 - Perth Mint Depository Program

 Account (PMDP) is modelled

 on a traditional service with

 personalised contact.
 PMDP is

 tailored to investors who wish to

 operate their account by phone or

 email with the support of our inhouse traders.

 - Perth Mint Certificate Program (PMCP) offers similar services to PMDP and is marketed through an international network of distributors.
 PMCP investors receive confirmation of their holdings via a certificate issued by The Perth Mint.

-- Perth Mint Depository Distributor Online (PMDDO) is marketed through an international network of distributors seeking to offer their clients precious metals investment and storage.
+- Perth Mint Depository Distributor

+Online (PMDDO) is marketed

+through an international network

+of distributors seeking to offer their

+clients precious metals investment

+and storage.

 - Perth Mint Gold (ASX code PMGOLD) is listed on the Australian Securities Exchange and offers unallocated storage to investors who prefer to deal through their stockbroker or online trading account.
-This product is highly suited to the Self-Managed Superannuation market. - GoldPass gives investors the unique ability to securely buy, store and sell physical gold via digital certificates.
-The app also allows the instantaneous transfer of gold to other GoldPass users.
+This product is highly suited to the self-managed superannuation market.

+- GoldPass is a phone-based app that gives investors the unique ability to securely buy, store and sell physical gold and silver via digital certificates.
+The app also allows the instantaneous transfer of gold and silver to other GoldPass users.